sswietoniowski/learning-aspnetcore-rest-api/mvc/README.md

 Add-Migration <migrationname> -OutputDir "DataAccess/Data/Migrations"
 ```

-To apply the migrations to the database use:
+To apply the migrations to the database, use:

 ```cmd
 dotnet ef database update